What are the steps to success? Many people will say that it depends on your definition of success. However, a definition is not what you’re after.

 If you’re having trouble deciding who to emulate, the above traits are good ones to cultivate.

 There’s no doubt you need other people to help you succeed.
-No one — and no one’s great idea — exists in a vacuum.
-That said, there’s a right way to build your network.
+That said, there’s a right way to build your network through the steps to success.

 If you approach networking the wrong way, you’ll walk away frustrated, even hurt.
 Never underestimate the emotional gamble you’re undertaking when building a network.

-Sounds daunting, but effective networking is easier when you have a set of guidelines.
-Rutgers University has a number of networking tips to consider:
+It sounds daunting, but effective networking is easier when you have a set of guidelines.
+Keep the following in mind when you begin your networking journey:

 - Be authentic: Don’t connect because the person will benefit you.
 Make connections based on your honest interest in who that person is and what they’re doing.